 II.

 Introductions are a complicated part of who I am.
-Something that should be so simple usually generates waves of confusion and dissociation for me.
+Something that should be so simple usually generates waves of confusion and dissociation.
 Honestly weird to even write.
-My legal name is Kendell.
-My mom always told me my name was to be pronounced ‘Ken-del’, though over time, ‘Ken-duhl’ was what I morphed into.
-And even reading that back, it seems like such a minor detail in the vastness of things, but to me, it felt and still feels grave.
+My name is Kendell.
+My mom always told me my name was to be pronounced ‘Ken-del’, though over time, ‘Ken-duhl’ was what I responded to.
+And even reading that back, it seems like such a minor detail in the scheme of things, but to me, it felt and still feels grave.
 How could I be anyone if I didn’t even connect to my name?
 To who I am, foundationally, as a person?
-Because I went to 8 different schools, I would change my name as a joke and adopt different identities because I felt so unattached to my name.
+I went to eight different schools, and I would change my name as a joke and adopt different identities at each out because I felt so unattached to my name.
 It was a great thought experiment and honestly pretty fucking hilarious when I look back.

 Like when I changed to ‘Elle’ it took me weeks to remember that I was Elle and would ignore pretty much everyone that talked to me until I realized one day I was, in fact, Elle.
-Nowadays, I’ve tried to surrender attachment to my name and strive to live authentic and free to who I am at that moment.
-It’s like the world of imagination doesn’t have to fade away with time and that makes me smile.
+Nowadays, I’ve tried to let go of attachment to my name and strive to live authentic and free to who I am in that moment.
+It’s like the world of imagination doesn’t have to fade away with time or a name and that makes me smile.